PastFlex1/jwc-flowers/README.md

 ### 3. Configure Firestore Rules

-For development, you need to set open access rules for your database.
+For development, you need to set rules that allow authenticated users to access your database. **This step is crucial for the app to work.**

 1. In the Firebase Console, go to **Build > Cloud Firestore**.
 2. Click the **"Rules"** tab.